-Beginning in the swinging sixties, Shot in Soho will examine the area’s influence as a movie-set, fashion hub and cabaret centre.
+Beginning in the swinging sixties, Shot in Soho examines the area’s influence as a movie-set, fashion hub and cabaret centre.
 It was also an important site for some of music's biggest names.
 In the 1960s, the Marquee Club on Wardour Street saw early performances from the Rolling Stones, The Who, Jimi Hendrix, Davis Bowie and Led Zeppelin.
 But these musicians were not only attracted to Soho's clubs; they also sought out Carnaby Street, where the edgy clothes shops proved irresistible.

 William Klein, Shoes polisher, Rocky II, ect, Piccadilly, 1980